SteelCompendium/data-md-dse/Bestiary/Dynamic Terrain/Siege Engines/Watchtower.md

   - name: Upgrades
     icon: ⭐️
     effects:
-      - effect: "**Ballista Emplacement (+12 EV)** The watchtower is equipped with a field ballista that can be used by creatures in the watchtower.
-The ballista can't be moved."
+      - effect: The watchtower is equipped with a field ballista that can be used by creatures in the watchtower.
+The ballista can't be moved.
+        name: Ballista Emplacement
+        cost: +12 EV
-      - effect: "**Boiling Oil Cauldron (+17 EV)** The watchtower is equipped with a boiling oil cauldron that can be used by creatures in the watchtower."
+      - effect: The watchtower is equipped with a boiling oil cauldron that can be used by creatures in the watchtower.
+        name: Boiling Oil Cauldron
+        cost: +17 EV
-      - effect: "**Spyglass (+2 EV)** Any creature in the watchtower can use the spyglass to search for hidden creatures around the tower, gaining an edge on the Intuition test and increasing the distance at which creatures can be spotted to 15 squares."
+      - effect: Any creature in the watchtower can use the spyglass to search for hidden creatures around the tower, gaining an edge on the Intuition test and increasing the distance at which creatures can be spotted to 15 squares.
+        name: Spyglass
+        cost: +2 EV
-      - effect: "**Stone Tower (+2 EV)** The watchtower is reinforced with stone and has 75 Stamina."
+      - effect: The watchtower is reinforced with stone and has 75 Stamina.
+        name: Stone Tower
+        cost: +2 EV
-      - effect: "**Iron Tower (+4 EV)** The watchtower is reinforced with stone and iron and has 100 Stamina."
+      - effect: The watchtower is reinforced with stone and iron and has 100 Stamina.
+        name: Iron Tower
+        cost: +4 EV
 ~~~